hyunjinjeong/gatsby-typescript-eslint-prettier/README.md

 This repository is for the setup of Gatsby with TypeScript, ESLint and Prettier and deploy the project to Github Pages.

-You can simply clone this repository and run `npm install` then start developing, or follow the instructions below step by step on your own.

 ## Installation of Gatsby.js

 Prerequisites: `node.js`, `npm`, `git`